-- The most recent monthly summary of laboratory data was extracted from the Public Health Ontario Laboratory Information Management System on July 7, 2025 and reflect finalized molecular PCR results indicating acute measles infection for samples received between January 1 and July 7, 2025.
+- The most recent monthly summary of laboratory data was extracted from the Public Health Ontario Laboratory Information Management System on July 14, 2025 and reflect finalized molecular PCR results indicating acute measles infection for samples received between January 1 and July 14, 2025.
 Specimen collection date was used where available, otherwise login date was used.
-Counts represent unique individuals and may change in future reports as results are finalized. - Due to differences in the dates of extraction for case and laboratory data, the number of cases and individuals testing positive by PCR may differ.
+Counts represent unique individuals and may change in future reports as results are finalized. - Due to differences in the dates of extraction for case and laboratory data, and Public Health Ontario's Laboratory no longer performing all measles PCR testing in Ontario (as of June 15, 2025, Hamilton Health Science Laboratory began performing measles PCR testing), the number of cases and individuals testing positive by PCR will differ.